Tailwind Content settings

 Language: Tailwind Content vs. Purge settings

-This expression goes back to Tailwind v1 and earlier, where the script generated all possible styles and then "purged" all that weren't actually used in files within the specified content path.
+Sometimes the Tailwind content paths configuration is referred to as the "purge settings".
+This expression goes back to Tailwind v2 and earlier, where the script generated all possible styles and then "purged" all that weren't actually used in files within the specified content path.

 Using "purge" hasn't been the correct expression for many years, but old habits die hard.